Skip Navigation

 PROCESS MEASURES:

-• Number of healthcare providers trained to assess and address housing needs as a key social determinant of health for families with children.
+• Number of healthcare providers trained to assess and address housing needs as a key social influence on health for families with children.
 (Measures workforce capacity building for social needs integration)

-• Number of partnerships established between healthcare organizations, housing providers, and community-based organizations to facilitate housing prescriptions and care coordination.
+• Number of partnerships led by Title V established between healthcare organizations, housing providers, and community-based organizations to facilitate housing prescriptions and care coordination.
 (Shows cross-sector collaboration for integrated support)

 Quadrant 2: